merisir573/finals-pharmacy/README.md

 - For RabbitMQ the link is http://localhost:15672/#/
 - For MongoDB I recommend downloading MongoDB Compass if you want to view the data

+I apologize for not being able to deploy it, I did not expect Render to not work well with gateways.

 Github Links (Due to the nature of Render I uploaded them as seperate repositories):

 https://github.com/merisir573/finals-auth